QES/amphtml/spec/amp-cors-requests.md

 AMP-Access-Control-Allow-Source-Origin: https://example.com
 ```

+**NOTE:** The Access-Control-Allow-Origin header needs to be modified to be in line with the "request" `Origin` header if it exists.
+The `__amp_source_origin` is used to validate the request is valid and from your (the publishers) origin.

 ## Testing CORS in AMP

 When you are testing your AMP pages, make sure to include tests from the cached versions of your AMP pages.